zooniverse/help/docs/transcription-project-guide/project-data.md

 ### Case Study: The ins and outs of creating Subject Sets

-_Poets & Lovers_ is a project to transcribe the diary of 'Michael Field,' created by two women novelists Katharine Harris Bradley and Edith Emma Cooper.
+_Poets & Lovers_ is a project to transcribe the diary of 'Michael Field' created by two women poets, Katharine Harris Bradley and Edith Emma Cooper.

 Peter Logan, Principal Investigator: